hipe/tmx/fields/doc/issues/012-normal-normalization.md

   - parenthetically we must explain now that our "one ring" conception of normalization allows for the real possibility that defaulting can fail.
-    (this specific provision and the broader point made here are both explored further at [#here.E].) without this provision, it would seem meaningless to model an association as both being required and having a default (because if it has a default, it's not really required, is it?); but given this provision it then becomes meaningful to express an
+    (this specific provision and the broader point made here are both explored further at [#here.E.1].) without this provision, it would seem meaningless to model an association as both being required and having a default (because if it has a default, it's not really required, is it?); but given this provision it then becomes meaningful to express an